ETdoFresh/Blog/content/post/import/2010/2010-05-28-palm-pre-plastic-scratched-up.md

 ---
 Dear Blog,

 After playing some volleyball and using my phone, I realized sand + my thumb = deep scratches on my phone.
-Now when I use my phone, I could feel the scratches and it made me cringe&#8230;
+Now when I use my phone, I could feel the scratches and it made me cringe...

 Well I decided to buy some plastic repair off ebay called Novus plastic scratch repair kit.
 It came in 1, 2, 3 bottles, where 1 was just a polish, 2 was a shallow scractch repair, and 3 was the heavy duty scratch repair.

 [<img src="" width="125" />]()[<img src="" width="125" />]()[<img src="" width="125" />]()

 I picked up my phone, did number 2 like 2 &#8211; 3 times, and I finished off with a number 1.
 Looked much better, but the scratches are still there if you look at it in the right light.
 But the "feeling" is completely smooth.
 Soo happy I did this!
-If you have a scracthed pre, or anything that&#8217;s plastic.
+If you have a scracthed pre, or anything that's plastic.
 Try this out.
 I think it was about $10 after shipping.
 Worth it, for me!

 &#8211; ET